-When expanding our business globally we have been integrating and evolving our customer-centric business model with modern information technology in order to provide a wide range of financial solution as well as processing a transaction in a most efficient manner.
-In addition we provide sufficient professional and up-to-date training course for our staff to take the lead of the industry at anytime.
+We are walking on a way to build mutual trust and partnership with our customers, a way to the prosperity and a way that our business is conducted ethically and sincerely.
+When expanding our business globally, we have been integrating and evolving our customer-centric business model with modern information technology in order to provide a wide range of financial solution as well as processing a transaction in the most efficient and secure manner.
+In addition, we provide sufficient, professional and up-to-date training courses for our staff to take the lead of the industry at all time.
 Our strategy is witnessed by the success of a rapid and consistent growth for the last decade.

-We treasure this opportunity to operate banking business in Cambodia by contributing to the local society.
+Meanwhile, the operating profit records an outstanding improvement this year which is supported by the talented staff and efficient management.
 Our banking team comprises the local elite employee and assistance from the parent company in Hong Kong.
-The Chief Cambodia Bank is a part of a corporate culture based on the principles of integrity, prudence and transparency.
+The Chief (Cambodia) Specialized Bank Plc. is a part of corporate culture based on the principles of integrity, prudence and transparency.

-I suggest you to visit our website and our branch and you will find a tailor-made exclusive service for you.
+I suggest you visit our website and our branch, and you will find an exclusively tailor-made service for you.